swri-robotics/bag-database/docs/scripts/usage.md

 }
 ```

 Each of these tags has a specific effect.
+Note that your output is not limited to these keys;
+any other values in your JSON output will be ignored.

 ### `addTags`